Faculty of Science and Engineering Better World Initiatives

 - Work with the Social Responsibility team to enable them to capture imagery of your working project and represent your project with images in their future Social Responsibility Reports, webpages and other media.
 You will be provided with a copy of these images for your own purposes.

-- Return any non-spent funds, giving notice by 30 June 2025 and returning to us by 15 July 2025.
+- Return any non-spent funds, giving notice by 15 June 2026 and returning to us by 30 June 2026.

-Better World grants
+Requesting a Better World Grant

 Student Applicants

 Please note that all student applications need a staff 'sponsor' and access to an account for the money to be transferred to.
-This person must be named on the application form and should be asked in advance of submitting the application, the sponsor will be asked to confirm that they will take responsibility for ensuring that the funds are spent in line with the University financial regulations i.e. using University approved suppliers etc.
+This person must be named on the application form and should be asked in advance of submitting the application.

 This structure is in place to best support student projects and allow for a contact for elements such as finance, equipment and support on the initiative itself.